11 Via Cavour, Cambiago (Milan), Italy

 Ernesto was a racer in his earlier years, and later served as a team mechanic for the

-famous Molteni (sausage!)
-Team with Eddy Merckx.
-Colnago bicycles have a current
+famous Molteni Team which included Eddy Merckx.
+Colnago bicycles are

 Always an innovator, arguably sometimes for effect as much as